asim-git-hub/Brainwave-Matrix-Solutions/README.md

-# Data Science/Data Analytics Internship Portfolio at Brainwave_Matrix_Solutions
+# Data Science/Data Analytics Internship at Brainwave_Matrix_Solutions

 Welcome to my **Data Science/Data Analytics Internship Portfolio** at **Brainwave_Matrix_Solutions**!
 This repository contains a collection of projects that showcase my skills in **data analysis**, **machine learning**, and **problem-solving**.